ionescuig/newsletter/README.md

 - custom error pages 403, 404 and 500
 - profile app:
     - sign up with email confirmation
-    - tests for existing email
+    - tests for existing email (optional: if is a company email)
     - custom password change
     - custom password reset
 - articles app: